Drakkar-Software/OctoBot/docs/source/pages/With-Docker.rst

 ---------------------------------------
 ..
 WARNING:: It's easier to use but it will not be possible to update it without deleting its files.

--v arguments can be removed from previous start commands but your OctoBot local files are managed by docker.
+-v arguments can be removed from previous start commands but OctoBot's local files will then be managed by docker (and not directly visible).

 .. code-block:: bash